firdyfirdy/instagram-auto-reply-story/README.md

 # Instagram Auto Reply Story
-Tools for automatically reply your target followers story, including Slides Story, Questions Story, Polls Story.
+Tools for automatically reply your your Followers Instagram Target Stories, including Slides Story, Questions Story, Polls Story.

 ## Features
 You can automatically Reply Stories, Reply Questions Stories, Slides Stories, and Polls Stories to your Followers Instagram Target, so you can targeting your audience for your Instagram Account.